rdtiv/langgraph-academy/docs/concept/overview.md

 **Created**: 2025-05-27
 **Updated**: 2025-05-27
-**Purpose**: Complete architectural overview of the Next.js client and ReAct-pattern LangGraph agent integration
+**Purpose**: Executive overview of the complete AI assistant solution with thinking transparency

 ---